MaksKhan/TGT-hack/README.md

 ### Class distribution
 ![image](https://user-images.githubusercontent.com/72515541/231126942-64000850-775c-471b-866b-b7671c5ada81.png)

 As you can see, the count of target class was 6 times smaller.
 I solved this problem using library NearMiss which deletes similar samples of majoritarian class.
-However, some models I trained with of all of the data.
+However, some models I trained with all of the data.

 ## Models